Latest Revison 12/13//2020

 Imagine your grandmother standing at the stove in her apron and then saying of her, “Look, it is making soup.
 It has grey hair.” . . .
 In English, we never refer to a member of our family, or indeed to any person, as an it. . . .
 It robs a person of selfhood and kinship, reducing a person to a mere thing.
 So it is that in Potawatomi and most other indigenous languages, we use the same words to address the living world as we use for our family.
 Because they are our family.

-In my opinion, Kimmerer’s chapter should be required reading for all NeoPagans, for this example only scratches the surface of her discussion of how two very different languages can shape our perceptions.
-But for my purposes here, what matters is we have enriched our culture with this insight, not polluted it.
+In my opinion, Kimmerer’s chapter should be required reading for all NeoPagans.
+This example only scratches the surface of her discussion of how two very different languages can shape our perceptions, but for my purposes, what matters is we have enriched our culture with this insight, not polluted it.
 And Kimmerer, a scientist, demonstrates one can act effectively in both worlds, enriching both.

 The sources of volkisch change are mimetic, in the realm of ideas that become memes and then become taken-for-granted ways of relating with the world.
 Little is more basic to shaping our perceptions than seeing something as a noun or a verb.
 The more ideas can be freely explored and compared with other ideas, the more creative and powerful the culture will be within which this process takes place.
 Ideas emerge, flourish, and die, rather than the people who have them.
 This enriches the culture wherein a new insight arises as well as any others that learns from it.
 And, clearly, they have nothing to do with race.

 If an idea is meaningful enough to us, after its creation we often relate to it as if it were an independent entity, and describe it accordingly.
 All these following examples make as much sense when the word “idea” is replaced by “person.”

 • I am captivated by an idea.

 • I am in love with an idea.

 • I am loyal to an idea.